LebonNic/Overlap2dDataStructure/README.md

                 "scenes/MainMenuScreen.dt"
         ));
 ```
 Same for the path here, it needs to be changed to suit your needs.

+#Data structures
+This sections gives the details about the data structures you can load thanks to this project.

+##Project
+Whenever it is exported, an Overlap2d project always produces a ***project.dt*** Json file.
+This one, as indicated by its name, contains information about your project.
+Once loaded, these data are accessible through the following structure:

+##Scene

+##Items